hxorasani/nizaam/README.md

-# Nizaam (arabic for: System) is a linux-based OS for the next generation.
+# Nizaam (arabic for: System)
+A linux-based OS for the next generation.
 It includes its own JS based app engine with 3D animation and ~~Audio~~ support.

 ## Long Term Goals
 * use the latest open standards